hswlab/dist-pronothek/README.md

+THERE IS A BUG IN CURRENT RELEASE, WHICH HIDES THE SETTINGS BUTTON.
+SO YOU CANT USE THE APP YET.
+SORRY FOR THEAT.
+I FIX IT TOMORROW :)

 # Pronothek Video Downloader
 Pronothek is a simple video downloader for various streaming/media platforms.
 In the current version 1.0.0, only video downloads from xvideos.de are supported.
 More pages will be